joseph9991/SpeakerDiarisation-Python/README.md

 python speakerDiarisation.py "Path\of\file.extension"
 ```

-Sample Recordings have been provided with different formats(ogg, wav, m4a, flac) under the recordings folder.
+Sample Recordings with different formats(ogg, wav, m4a, flac) under the recordings folder as well as sample Responses have been provided under the responses folder.